ridiculous/maui-bus/README.md

         A late night in town
-          should start by finding all routes stopping at the mall should plan! ... for tomorrow, 'cause its late Planning a trip with a single transfer should find routes and set course_options in collect_starting_routes should complete_course_legs
+          should start by finding all routes stopping at the mall should plan! ... for tomorrow, 'cause its late
-        should plan!, limit, and sort by fastest route should collect_course_nodes

-    Finished in 6.22 seconds
+    Finished in 19.89 seconds
-    38 examples, 0 failures
+    46 examples, 0 failures

 If you are looking for an API, please let me know and I'll get motivated to make it happen.